kovzol/isoptics/README.md

 degrees with red.
 Black points correspond to 90 degrees, therefore the orhoptic curve of the given input will be shown as a black curve.
 White points have no meanings to be selected for point *C*.

+A black screen is shown if the formula cannot be interpreted correctly and therefore there is no way to completely calculate the initial equations in Giac.

+A gray screen is shown if there is some internal error during the main computation process inside CindyJS.

 # Authors